-- 72. Edie would like to better understand a new code section enacted four weeks ago.
+- 72) Edie would like to better understand a new code section enacted four weeks ago.
 Which of the following authorities will help Edie understand the newly enacted code section?

-- A. IRS regulations.
+- A) Committee reports.

-- B. U.S. Tax Court cases.
+- B) IRS regulations.

-- C. Committee reports.
+- C) U.S. Tax Court cases.

-- D. IRS revenue rulings.
+- D) IRS revenue rulings.

-- E. None of these.
+- E) None of the choices are correct.